kennyzir/humanizer/README.md

 Simply tell your agent:

 ```
-Install the "claw0x-humanizer" skill from Claw0x
+Install the "AI Text Humanizer" skill from Claw0x
 ```

 Or use this connection prompt: